mandloiaditi/ObjectBoundingBoxDetection/README.md

 # ObjectBoundingBoxDetection

-This project was part of Flipkart Grid Challenge : Bounding Box Detection
+This project was part of Flipkart Grid Challenge : Bounding Box Detection Given the image trianing dataset with coordinates of bounding box annotated, model is trained to output bounding box on new images.

 Tools and Frameworks used :
 Keras

 Libraries used:
 pandas
 numpy